|

 stuff, I know, but I have to report these

 findings.
-As a geek, it's my sworn duty.
+It's my sworn duty.

 Give